 File an insurance claim with the correct party.
 If the rideshare driver was guilty of some act of negligence or recklessness that caused the crash, such as speeding or distracted driving, and was logged into the app at the time of the crash, you will file your claim with the rideshare company.
 Rideshare companies do not accept vicarious liability for their drivers (they use independent contractors to avoid liability), but they do offer insurance coverage for third parties in some situations.

 It may also be possible to file an insurance claim directly against Uber or Lyft if the rideshare company somehow contributed to your accident or injuries.
 If, for example, an investigation finds the driver caused the crash while looking at the rideshare app, you may be able to bring a case against the company for making its drivers use an app while driving.
-A lawyer can help you understand how to bring an insurance claim after a collision with a rideshare driver.
+A car accident lawyer can help you understand how to bring an insurance claim after a collision with a rideshare driver.

 Navigating a rideshare accident claim in Texas can be difficult.
 The rideshare company may try to refute liability for its actions or those of its negligent driver.
 The at-fault driver may not have insurance, or not enough to cover your damages.
 The insurance company responsible for settling your claim may offer far less than you believe your damages are worth.
 The best way to protect your interests in the aftermath of a rideshare vehicle accident is to hire an attorney.